-The implementation of a single European market, with free circulation of goods, services, capital and people has required and still needs a gradual harmonization of internal legislation of the individual Member States to guarantee the same conditions of uniformity and competition for everybody.
+The implementation of a the single European market with free movement of goods, services, capital and people requires a gradual harmonisation of internal legislation of the individual Member States, to guarantee the same conditions of uniformity and competition for all.

-- Wholesale trade - buying goods to be sold to other traders, merchants, professional users or other large-scale users;
+- Wholesale Trade - Purchase of goods to be sold to other traders, merchants, professional users or other large-scale users;

-- Retail trade - buying goods to be sold directly to end-consumers.
+- Retail Trade Purchase of goods to be sold directly to end-consumers.

-Trade activity, which is regulated by the Legislative Decree 114/98, refers to any form of sale, regardless of the different types of products being exchanged.
-The only distinction (only relevant for the fulfilment of technical professional requirements) is made between:
+Commercial activity refers to any form of sale, regardless of the different types of merchandise goods being exchanged.
+The only difference (only relevant for the purposes of meeting the technical and professional requirements) is between:

-Excise duties are levied indirectly on the manufacture and sale of consumer products.
-In Italy, the most significant excise duties are those related to energy products, electrical energy, alcohol and tobacco.
+Excise duties are indirect taxes on manufacture and sale of consumer products.
+In Italy, the most significant excise duties are those related to energy products, alcohol and tobacco.

-Excise is a tax on the quantity of goods produced, as opposed to VAT which applies to the value.
+Excise duty is a tax levied on the amount of goods produced, unlike VAT which affects the value added.

-For information and forms regarding the specific laws for the region in which you wish to start up trading activities, you must contact the one-stop shop for production activities of the municipality in which the business is located.
+For information and application forms regarding the specific legislation for the region in which you intend to conduct a commercial activity, it is necessary to contact the SUAP of the town where the business is based.

 Permits and licences

-There is no licence for businesses with a surface area of less than 250 square metres in municipalities with more than 10 000 inhabitants and 150 square metres in towns of less than 10 000 inhabitants.
-The simplified procedure currently used requires you to notify the mayor of the municipal council where you wish to open the business.
+No licence is required for businesses with a surface area of less than 250 square metres in towns with more than 10,000 inhabitants and 150 square metres in towns of less than 10,000 inhabitants.
+The simplified procedure currently used requires notification to the mayor of the town council where you wish to open the business.

-The VIES (VAT Information Exchange System) service allows business owners with a VAT number who make transfers within the European Union to verify the validity of the VAT identification numbers of their customers through the link with the tax systems of other EU Member States.
+The VIES service (VAT Information Exchange System) allows business owners with a VAT number who make transfers within the European Union to verify the validity of the VAT identification number of their customers, through the link with the tax systems of other EU countries.

-The European Union certificate of origin is a customs document which states the origin of the goods.
-This document may be requested by the Chamber of Commerce of the province in which the business is based and must always accompany the products exported.
+The Certificate of Origin is a customs document which states the origin of the goods.
+This document can be requested from the Chamber of Commerce of the province where the business is based and must always accompany the products exported definitively.

-The transport documents which must accompany goods are divided into:
+The Transport documents that must accompany the goods are divided into:

-- Bills of lading, which must travel separately from the goods in order to be effective.
-These are representative deeds for the goods and are negotiable.
-They allow the legitimate carrier to obtain the goods being exchanged in return for the properly signed document.
+- Bills of lading which, in order to be effective, must always travel separately from the goods; they are documents representing the goods themselves and are negotiable, thus ensuring the legitimate carrier to obtain the goods in exchange for the delivery of the document duly signed.